-In 1968, Congress created the National Flood Insurance Program (NFIP) to help provide a means for property owners to financially protect themselves.
+In 1968, Congress created the National Flood Insurance Program (NFIP) provide a means for property owners to protect themselves financially from flood events.
 The NFIP offers flood insurance to homeowners, renters and business owners if their community participates in the NFIP.
-Participating communities agree to adopt and enforce ordinances that meet or exceed FEMA requirements to reduce the risk of flooding.
+Participating communities agree to adopt and enforce floodplain management ordinances that meet or exceed FEMA requirements.